 Housing support plays a crucial role in tenancy sustainment.
-We have a housing support service provided through the Homeless Service, which offers targeted support to people who have multiple and complex needs and are homeless or at risk of homeless.
+We have a Housing Support Service provided through the Homeless Service, which offers targeted support to people who have multiple and complex needs and are homeless or at risk of homelessness.